phootip/Gridhub/README.md

 - `O` and `[` : Camera turning

 # The Rule
 The rule of game is very simple.
-There is only one way to clear the stage: just reach the flag (or finish area) in the stage.
+There is only one way to clear the stage: *just reach the flag* (or finish area).
 In co-op modes, to be considered winning, both players must be on any flags (or finish area) at the same time.

-# Game Object
+# Game Objects

+There are many objects available in this game.

 ## Box
 Can be pushed from the same floor level and can be walked on if you are above the box.